eyobbegashaw/Job-Portal-Application-PERN-Stack-/readme.md

 │   │
 │   ├── uploads/
 │   │   ├── profiles/
-│   │   │   └── (profile images will be stored here)
 │   │   └── logos/
-│   │       └── (company logos will be stored here)
 │   │
 │   └── tests/
 │       ├── auth.test.js